 How to Calculate RoAS

-To calculate RoAS, you’ll inverse the ACoS formula
+To calculate RoAS, you’ll inverse the ACoS formula.

-Therefore, RoAS = (Total Sales/Total Ad Spend)
+RoAS = (Total Sales/Total Ad Spend)

 For example, if your Amazon business generates sales worth $100 while spending $20 on Amazon ads, your RoAS will be;

-RoAS = (100/20) =5
+RoAS = (100/20) =5.

-Therefore, with a RoAS of 5, your business is getting 5 times more sales than your total advertising spends.
+With a RoAS of 5, your business is getting 5 times more sales than your total advertising spends.
 Therefore, your return on investment is 5 times (very high).

 Ideally, target the highest RoAS possible.
 However, anything above 1 is good because your business is getting more than it is spending on ads.